-You can become a member of AANZPA through the pathway of Associate membership.
-If you are a psychodrama practitioner certified through another institute contact the Membership Secretary regarding alternative membership pathways.
+The pathway to joining AANZPA is through Associate membership unless you are a psychodrama practitioner already certified through an organisation other than AANZPA.
+In this case, contact the Membership Secretary regarding alternative membership pathways.

 AANZPA has a number of membership categories, along with structures for non-members to continue their relationship with the Association, these are outlined in the sections below.